Misleading Graphs

 How Misleading Graphs Connects to Other Ideas

-To understand misleading graphs, you should first be comfortable with bar graph and line graph.
+To understand misleading graphs, you should first be comfortable with bar graph, line graph and stat data representation.